Overview of Medical Requirements

 Cardiovascular System |

-You must have normal blood pressure and no form of cardiovascular disease. |
+You must have normal blood pressure and no cardiovascular disease. |

 Neurological System |